System justification theory: Rationalization of the status quo

 One of the main aspects of system justification theory explains that people are motivated to justify the status quo and view it as stable and desirable.
 To this extent, theorists have provided specific hypothesis in which the rationalization of the status quo can manifest.
 One consequence of the system-justifying motivation, is the rationalization of desirability of likely versus less-likely events.

 Since people will be inclined to make sure their preferences are congruent with the status quo, in situations of inevitability, people are more likely to endorse the status quo as a coping mechanism for dealing with unpleasant realities.
 In essence, people will judge events that are more likely as more desirable than events that are less likely.
-Anticipatory rationalization studies completed during presidential election in 2000 demonstrate how future candidate endorsement and desirability is dependent on the likelihood of that candidate winning.
+Anticipatory rationalization studies completed during the 2000 American presidential election demonstrate how future candidate endorsement and desirability is dependent on the likelihood of that candidate winning.
 When subjects of both the Republican and Democratic parties were told, for example, that it was probable that one candidate would win over the other, people of both parties tended to rationalize support for the more likely winner.
-System justification for seemingly inevitable and unavoidable outcomes serves as a stress/dissonance reducer and provides psychological and emotional consolation, as well as allowing the individual to feel a sense of control over external events.
+System justification for seemingly inevitable and unavoidable outcomes serves as a stress or dissonance reducer and provides psychological and emotional consolation, as well as allowing the individual to feel a sense of control over external events.